thanksameeelian/canvassing-app/README.md

 - `npm run start:seed` to create the database + db table seeded with several pre-made notes and start backend

+***or***

+If there are issues with the above setup, there are raw SQL files available in `server/db/raw-SQL` which can be copy & pasted into a running MySQL instance: `schema.sql` for database & table setup and `seed.sql` to seed the table with notes, if desired.

 ### 2. Frontend Setup
 At base of `/client` directory: